The approximate number of living ECE ILLINOIS alumni worldwide.

 The goal of the ECE110 freshman engineering course is to introduce students in their freshman year to the electrical devices and circuits used in modern power and information systems and to simultaneously develop basic modeling and analytical skills that are used to analyze and design such systems.
 The devices are taught in a historical context, and, for the most part, the analytical skills are limited to simple algebraic and geometric techniques.
 It is a 3 credit hour lecture/laboratory course in which students learn about electrical instruments, motors and generators, diodes, transistors, amplifiers, digital circuits, microprocessors, sensors, feedback control, and power and information systems.
 In the lecture the students learn (1) how a number of electrical devices and systems work, (2) how to construct simple mathematical behavioral models for these devices, and (3) how to design and perform simple analyses of circuits and systems containing these devices.
-In the laboratory the students experiment with procedures utilizing these devices, and in the final four weeks of the laboratory student teams compete in a design challenge.
-While the challenge is allowed to be open-ended and student-defined, it must showcase the lab skills they have been trained for: measurements, modeling, analysis, and design with feedback.
-A default project option allows students to design an autonomous vehicle capable of navigating a meandering course marked by a white tape.
+In the laboratory the students experiment with procedures utilizing these devices, and in the final four weeks of the laboratory student teams complete a design.
+The design is open-ended and student-defined, but it must showcase the lab skills they have been trained for: measurements, modeling, analysis, and design with feedback.
+The default project option allows students to design an autonomous vehicle capable of navigating a meandering course marked by a white tape.

-DC Circuit Analysis (3 lectures): be able to apply Kirchhoff's laws to a circuit and to compute the circuit's node voltages using the nodal method. (a,e,k,m).
-Be able to reduce a circuit containing resistors and independent sources to a simple equivalent circuit using series/parallel reduction techniques and the Thevenin and Norton theorems. (a,e,k,m)
+DC Circuit Analysis (3 lectures): be able to apply Kirchhoff's laws to a circuit and to compute the circuit's node voltages using the nodal method.
+(1).
+Be able to reduce a circuit containing resistors and independent sources to a simple equivalent circuit using series/parallel reduction techniques and the Thevenin and Norton theorems.
+(1)

 Approximate time of Exam 1

-Transistors (7 lectures): understand how current flow is controlled in the BJT and MOS transistors; be able to construct simple piecewise linear models from the input and output characteristics of the common emitter BJT; analyze the switching behavior of the BJT inverter and compute its voltage and current gain in the active region graphically and with piecewise linear models; determine the operating point of a common-emitter BJT biased in the cutoff, active, or saturated region; understand the circuit-level operation of simple CMOS gates (eg. NOR and NAND); use a simple switch model to construct the truth tables for CMOS logic gates. (a,c,e,k,m)
+Transistors (2 lectures): understand how current flow is controlled in the BJT and MOS transistors (1); be able to construct simple piecewise linear models from the input and output characteristics of the common emitter BJT (6); analyze the switching behavior of the BJT inverter and compute its voltage and current gain in the active region graphically and with piecewise linear models (6); determine the operating point of a common-emitter BJT biased in the cutoff, active, or saturated region (1, 6).

 Approximate time of Exam 2

 Topics in ECE (5 lectures): understand basic concepts within the realm of ECE chosen from multiple categories including signals, spectra, and noise; digital information coding bar codes; sampling; communication; storage; forward error control, parity bit techniques; compression and compression techniques; security; secret encoding; aliasing problems for signal sampling; and digital imaging; conversion between information and digital coding using ASCII.
-Be able to compress information using the Huffman code, and generate the code tree.
-Be able to code information using famous ciphers, such as the Caesar cipher, or Vigenere cipher.
-Understand recent developments in computer encryption, and the concept of public key cryptography.
-Be able to generate a pseudorandom generator sequence (a,e,h,j,k,m). understand basic concepts in ongoing research in selected sub-areas of electrical and computer engineering, e.g. nanotechnology, power and energy systems, and biomedical imaging and bioengineering and acoustics, and about future coursework in the major such as senior design. (h,j)
+Be able to compress information using the Huffman code, and generate the code tree (1,2,6).
+Understand basic concepts in ongoing research in selected sub-areas of electrical and computer engineering, e.g. nanotechnology, power and energy systems, and biomedical imaging and bioengineering and acoustics, and about future coursework in the major such as senior design.
+(4,7)